Calendar

 Team production

-PUPPETEERS | FRANCO CITTERIO, MARIA GRAZIA CITTERIO, PIERO CORBELLA, CAMILLO COSULICH, DEBORA COVIELLO, CARLO DECIO, VERONICA LATTUADA, MICHELA MANTAGAZZA, CECILIA DI MARCO, TIZIANO MARCOLEGIO, PIETRO MONTI, GIOVANNI SCHIAVOLIN, PAOLO SETTE
+Puppeteers | FRANCO CITTERIO, MARIA GRAZIA CITTERIO, PIERO CORBELLA, CAMILLO COSULICH, DEBORA COVIELLO, CARLO DECIO, VERONICA LATTUADA, MICHELA MANTAGAZZA, CECILIA DI MARCO, TIZIANO MARCOLEGIO, PIETRO MONTI, GIOVANNI SCHIAVOLIN, PAOLO SETTE

 Cast